 Belmopan is laid out around a Ring Road that encircles most of the city.
 It has good road signage, pedestrian ramps, wide open green spaces, and a building code requiring all buildings be made of concrete in order to reduce fires which plague Belize City where wood buildings and extreme congestion make this a recurring peril.
 This code does not apply to outlying areas where traditional wood and thatch construction is used by the Maya communities.
 Market days in Belmopan are Tuesdays and Fridays.
 Here you will find farmers, fisher folk, butchers, artisans, mobile pet stores, peddlers, traveling tradesmen, and furniture makers.
 An eclectic variety of fresh produce, marine products, new and used furniture and appliances, clothing, pets, retail and wholesale groceries, and cookouts make these the best days for shopping in the capital.

-The city has a reasonable number of hotels.
+The City of Belmopan has a reasonable number of hotels.
 Recommended places to stay: Yim Saan Hotel and Restaurant at the entrance to Belmopan (excellent Belize Chinese food), the Bull Frog – good but not much value for money, and Garden City Hotel.
 For backpackers and those on a tight budget El Rey Inn is popular.
-Banana Bank jungle lodge is located in the suburbs of Belmopan on the Belize River and offers safe accommodations, horseback ridding and a swimming pool.
+Banana Bank jungle lodge is located in the suburbs of Belmopan on the Belize River and offers safe accommodation, horseback riding and a swimming pool.